Jamba15/TopologyShapesDynamics/README.md

 # Experiments

- ### TopKuramoto:
+ ### Topological_Kuramoto:
- contains the code for Topological Kuramoto model for eddge topological signals over simplicial and cell complexes.
+ Contains the code for **Topological Kuramoto model** for edge topological signals over simplicial and cell complexes.
+The code refers to Supplementary Material of the paper, *Section II D1*.

- ### TopGlobalSync:
+ ### Topological_GlobalSync:
- contains the code for Topological Global Synchronization over simplicial and cell complex using  Stuart-Landau oscillators.
+ Contains the code for **Topological Global Synchronization** over simplicial and cell complex using Stuart-Landau oscillators.
+The code refers to Supplementary Material of the paper, *Section II D2*.

- ### TopTuringPattern:
+ ### Topological_PatternFormation:
- contains the code for Topological Turing patterns for node and edge topological signals.
+ Contains the code for **Topological Turing patterns** for node and edge topological signals.
+The code refers to Supplementary
+ Material of the paper, section III C.

- ### DiracSignalProcess:
+ ### Topological_SignalProcess:
- contains the code for Dirac Signal Processing of node, edge and triangle topological signals over simplicial complexes.
+ Contains the code for **Dirac Signal Processing** of node, edge and triangle topological signals over simplicial complexes.
+The code refers to Supplementary Material of the paper, *Section IV B*.
  ### TriadicPercolation:
- contains the code for Triadic percolation on Poisson networks with triadic interactions.
+ Contains the code for **Triadic Percolation** on Poisson networks with triadic interactions.
+The code refers to Supplementary
+ Material of the paper, *Section V B*.

 ## Citation
 If you use this code, please cite the following paper:

 ```
 [Topology Shapes Dynamics of Higher Order Networks]
 ```

-## Main Contributors
+## Code Contributors
-TODO:
+Ginestra Bianconi, Timoteo Carletti, Lorenzo Giambagli, Ana P. Millán, Riccardo Muolo, Hanlin Sun